paula-delrio-arteaga/Facademy-2/README.md

 #### CNC

-  -Paula B started making the 3D model and plans of the curves that would be fitting below the hung spirulina bottles.
-Pippa 3D modelled the electronics box in which we were going to place the power, pumps, arduino and the cables.
+  -We started making the 3D model and plans of the curves that would be fitting below the hung spirulina bottles.
+We 3D modelled the electronics box in which we were going to place the power, pumps, arduino and the cables.
 We decided to cut it in 15mm plywood.
 We cut 2 pieces and added a 5mm pocketing in which the LED lights would pass through, so when we glued both pieces together we could have a 1 cm rail.

   -After setting up the file in rhino, we used the rhinoCam plug in and generated the code for the CNCing.
 We started by setting up a box which would be the material we selected and the dimensions of it.
 We used a board of 1200x2400x15.6 aprox.
 We then defined which curves would be an outer cut, inner cut and pocketing.